TheGreekGoddess/Data_Analysis_and_Visualization_using_Plotly/README.md

 ![Weekly Washing Frequency Gauge](Images/gauge.png)

 ## Deployment
-Deploy your app to a free static page hosting service, such as GitHub Pages or Heroku.
+Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

-Here is a [guide](Heroku_Deployment_Guide.md) to deploying your app Heroku.

 ## Hints
 * Use `console.log` inside of your JavaScript code to see what your data looks like at each step.